omeka/omeka-s-enduser/docs/modules/facetedbrowse.md

 When you are satisfied with your settings, click the "Set facet" button.

+##### **Full-text**

-**Full-text** adds a text search bar that will narrow down the results based on what the visitor inputs.
+Adds a text search bar that will narrow down the results based on what the visitor inputs.
 This will include all values, including title, description, class, and any extracted text.

 Give the facet a name (required).

 When you are satisfied with your settings, click the "Set facet" button.

-#### Numeric Data Types
+#### Numeric Data Types integration

 If you are using the [Numeric Data Types module](../modules/numericdatatypes.md), you will have additional facet types to work with, including Date after, Date before, Value greater than, Value less than, Duration greater than, Duration less than, Date in interval.